yogsototh/yblog/Scratch/en/blog/programming-language-experience.md

 It is the good surprise.
 During years, javascript was considered as an annoying web experience language.
 In reality, javascript has many really good qualities.
-Particularly, it is easy to pass a function in parameter and to create anonymous functions (closures).
+Particularly, it is easy to pass a function in parameter and to create anonymous functions.
 Recently, javascript became far faster than before and many frameworks and libraries appears:

 - Cappuccino, Objective-J (as in objective-C but with javascript)